Skip to article

 Every number in this dataset represents a building that existed — a townhouse, a farmhouse, a shop, a family home — and was replaced by something else, almost always larger.
 At a combined rate of over 2,000 demolition cases per year, Malta is erasing roughly 5–6 buildings every single day.
 For one of Europe's smallest and most densely populated countries, with a built heritage stretching back millennia, this rate of physical erasure is extraordinary.
 The data does not tell us what was lost — only that it is gone.

 The trend shows no sign of reversing.
 Even after a COVID-era dip, demolition rates have returned to over 2,000 per year.
 With the DN fast-track system processing demolitions with minimal scrutiny and the PA route approving over 90%, there is no effective mechanism for saying "this building should remain."
 The question facing Malta is whether anything in its current planning framework can halt the replacement cycle before the traditional urban fabric that gives towns like Sliema, Birkirkara, and Mosta their character is entirely gone.
-The connection to Discovery 55 (Build First, Ask Later) is direct: many of the buildings replacing demolished ones are themselves later sanctioned for deviations from approved plans, creating a double erosion of planning control.
+The connection to "Build first, ask later" (Build First, Ask Later) is direct: many of the buildings replacing demolished ones are themselves later sanctioned for deviations from approved plans, creating a double erosion of planning control.

 International context